-The Commission, as the regulator of all charities operating in Northern Ireland, has the following objectives:
+The Commission, as the regulator of all charities operating in Northern Ireland, has the following aims:

-- The public confidence objective - to increase public trust and confidence in charities.
+- Public confidence - to increase public trust and confidence in charities.

-- The public benefit objective - to promote awareness and understanding of the operation of the public benefit requirement.
+- Public benefit - to promote awareness and understanding of the operation of the public benefit requirement.

-- The compliance objective - to promote compliance by charity trustees with their legal obligations in exercising control and management of the administration of their charities.
+- Compliance - to promote compliance by charity trustees with their legal obligations in exercising control and management of the administration of their charities.

-- The charitable resources objective - to promote the effective use of charitable resources.
+- Charitable resources objective - to promote the effective use of charitable resources.

-- The accountability objective - to enhance the accountability of charities to donors, beneficiaries and the general public.
+- Accountability - to enhance the accountability of charities to donors, beneficiaries and the general public.

 Charity Commission for Northern Ireland’s current powers

-Please see NICVA’s dedicated charity law reform webpage for the latest information on new charity regulations.
+Please see NICVA’s dedicated charity regulation webpage for the latest information on new charity regulations.